 On October 21, 2021, the Board and stockholders of BFAI approved a resolution for the cessation of its business operations effective December 15, 2021 and shorten the company's term of existence until June 20, 2023.
-On the same date, the Board and stockholders of SIHC approved its dissolution and authorized the transfer of its net assets amounting to P143.7Million to the Registrant.
+On the same date, the Board and stockholders of another former subsidiary, Solana Investment Holdings Corp. ("SIHC"), a foreign corporation and a wholly owned subsidiary of the Registrant, approved its dissolution and authorized the transfer of its net assets amounting to P143.7Million to the Registrant.